databricks/spark-training/ampcamp/data-exploration-using-shark.md

    <pre>FAILED: Error in metadata: AlreadyExistsException(message:Table wikistats already exists)
    FAILED: Execution Error, return code 1 from org.apache.hadoop.hive.ql.exec.DDLTask</pre>

-   To fix this, drop the table (`wikistats` or, introduced shortly, `wikistats_cached`), then create it again using the same command described above.
+   To fix this, drop the table (`wikistats` or, introduced shortly, `wikistats_mem`), then create it again using the same command described above.
 You can drop a table with:

    <pre>drop table wikistats;</pre>

 1. Let's create a table containing all English records and cache it in the cluster's memory.
-Shark automatically caches any table having a name with the suffix "`_cached`".
+Shark automatically caches any table having a name with the suffix "`_mem`".
 While running the following command, you can revisit the Spark web UI (hosted at port 4040 on the master node) and click on the Storage tab to see a new cached dataset being created.

    <pre class="prettyprint lang-sql">
-   shark> create table wikistats_cached as select * from wikistats where project_code="en";
+   shark> create table wikistats_mem TBLPROPERTIES('shark.cache'='MEMORY_ONLY') as select * from wikistats where project_code="en";
    <span class="nocode">
    ...
    Time taken: 127.5 seconds